rvo-cs/ora-misc-doc/resources/pres/explain_plan/demo/README.md

 #### Privileges

-* READ/SELECT privileges on the above-mentioned sample schemas
+* READ/SELECT privileges on objects in the above-mentioned sample schemas
-* DML privileges on the sample schemas [^1]
+* DML privileges on objects in the sample schemas [^1]
 * Enough privileges to use DBMS\_XPLAN.display\_cursor, and to query the following V$ views: [^2]
      * v$session
      * v$sql